The temperature fell slowly through the day, from 29° shortly after midnight to 19° nearly 24 hours later.

 Today's high was just 31°, twenty-two degrees below average and the coldest high temperature since 1/12.
 This came the day after the winter's biggest snowfall of 1.4".

-Between 2 PM yesterday and 6 AM this morning, a span of just sixteen hours, the temperature dropped by 56 degrees, from 82° to 26° - the steepest temperature drop on record.
+Between 2 PM yesterday and 6 AM this morning, a span of just sixteen hours, the temperature dropped by 56 degrees, from 82° to 26° - the steepest 24-hour temperature drop on record.

 This morning's low of 10° (a record that still stands) came six days after a high of 76° (also a record, tied in 2012).